Adventures with Purpose: Georgia

 Today you head up to the nearby village of Ghele, from where the trail continues up into the mountains, to provide some unforgettable views of the Tushetian villages below.
 The highest point of the day’s journey takes you up to 2950 metres, before beginning the descent back down to the waiting vehicles.
 The drive back to Omalo then takes in the village of Bochorna, which at some 2345 metres above sea level is not only the highest inhabited place in the country, but also one of the highest in Europe.

 Departing the Tushetian region this morning you head back towards Telavi today, stopping off en route to visit a local ceramic studio.
+Here you can see how the traditional clay jars, called Qvevri, are made.
+These particular style of jars have been used in Georgian winemaking for millennia.
 As with many of the social enterprise projects that the Georgians are keen to promote and encourage, this one teaches locals how to work with ceramics, helping to preserve a tradition that has flourished here for generations.

-Day 13 DEPART TBILISI
+Day 13 Depart Tbilisi

 You will be transferred back to the airport today for your return flight home.

-SUGGESTED ACCOMMODATION
+EXAMPLE ACCOMMODATION

 Omalo Guesthouse, Omalo